 We opted to shave my 12-year-old’s head after a particularly rough bout with trichotillomania that left her partially bald nearly six months ago.
 Trichotillomania is a body-focused repetitive disorder that results in chronic hair pulling.
 It’s in the same family as skin picking and nail biting and is often a lifelong struggle for those who suffer from it.
 There is no cure, no drug to help, just various forms of therapy to manage it.
 For my daughter, trich has been an unrelenting opponent, one that she has occasionally wrestled to the ground, claiming victory, and at other times been swallowed by whole.

 Trich began for my daughter when she was 9.
 First, her lashes went missing; next, her brows.
 Within a few weeks, her face was totally hairless.
-This pattern ebbed and flowed until we found a cognitive behavioral therapist to help.
+This pattern ebbed and flowed until we found a cognitive behavioural therapist to help.
 After so much work, she was ecstatically pull-free for more than a year.

 Then, when she was 11, trich began to creep back in, slowly, for no apparent reason.
 A few lashes missing one day; brows getting thinner another.
 When I noticed her hairline had inched back one evening in late December, I panicked.
 This felt bigger, more intense.
 Three weeks later, three-quarters of her hair was gone.